awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-emrstudio.md

 kubectl get nodes # Output shows the EKS Managed Node group nodes

-kubectl get pods -A  # Output shows all the pods for add-ons and EMR one EKS
+kubectl get pods -A  # Output shows all the pods for add-ons and EMR on EKS

 ```